 Minimal Footwear Review: Bedrock Cairn Adventure Hiking Sandals

-To start with, I thought I’d share a quick review of my hiking sandals.
-I bought a new pair of Bedrock Cairn Adventure hiking sandals for our trip and I have to say, I love them.
+For our travel and hiking adventures, I decided to buy a pair of Bedrock Cairn Adventure hiking sandals and I have to say, I love them.
 Here’s why.

 I knew that hiking and backpacking was going to be a major priority for our trip.
 So I needed to get some footwear that would allow me to hike on varied terrain and carrying a heavy pack.